Vetal0205/maze_solver_prolog/devlog.md

     goal(Element).

 And while i am here, i also re-wrote dfs predicate to be tail-recursive.
 It will decrease stack memory usage.

+# December 6, 10:14 AM

+Since last session, i reviewed project instruction and wanted to clarify what is an "incorrect maze."
+Turns out, i made wrong assumption about couple of starting points.
+The generator indeed generates correct mazes, but it does not mean someone cant pass wrong one.
+My code completely ignores this fact proceeding once it finds at least one starting point, possibly resulting in finding solution.
+I can fix that by adding check in either find_start/2 or check_wall/2 (might be the good idea to rename it then).
+If i choose find_start/2, i would probably need to rewrite entire logic, but if i choose check_wall/2 only slight corrections are needed.
+On other hand, choosing second means if we dont find another starting point while solving for exit, it will be valid, even if somewhere is another starting point.
+So i need to alter find_start/2's logic to make it work.